 Who helps make your business a success?

 The most obvious people are your staff.
 They make or break your company's reputation every day.
-Then there's your accountant, who keeps you on budget and out of trouble with the taxman.
-And don't forget your bank manager, who helps you grow your business.
+Then there's your Accountant, who keeps you on budget and out of trouble with the Taxman.
+Also, don't forget your Bank Manager, who helps you grow your business.

 When you choose a web developer, you're choosing someone who'll do more than just build a website for you.
 Along with his team of graphic designers, copywriters and programmers, your web designer will help build your 'brand' and your online (and sometimes only) presence in the marketplace.
 He'll give you all the tools you need to run a successful business online, serve your customers well, and make the most of social media.

 Clearly, a strong partnership with your developer is important.
 But what happens if that relationship breaks down?
 Or if your developer retires, or changes career?
 Or, to use an extreme and unfortunate example, passes away while your site is still in development?

 Looking at things from a more technical angle, what happens if, over the years, the code your website uses is no longer supported?
 Or, if you've tried to design your own site and get in over your head?
 Or, if you simply don't have the time or expertise to make your own site do what you need it to do?

 If any of these things happen to you or your business, just contact Inspire for some 'Developer SOS'.
 We've ridden to the rescue in all these situations, and more, for clients in the UK, the United States and Europe.
 We'll assess the problem - or take over where your previous developer left off - do what needs to be done, and get you back in business.